Unf0undedOmn1s/dark-web-monitoring/README.md

 python main.py / python3 main.py
 ```

-### Disclaimer
-⚠ Disclaimer: This project is intended for educational and research purposes only.
-The developer does not encourage, promote, or support any illegal activities on the Dark Web.
-By using this project, you acknowledge that you are solely responsible for your actions and how you use this tool.
-It is not designed for illicit activities, and any misuse is entirely your responsibility.
-Accessing certain websites on the Dark Web may be illegal in your country, so always ensure you comply with local laws and regulations.
-Additionally, the Dark Web contains dangerous and malicious content, including phishing, malware, and scams, which can lead to severe legal and security risks.
-The developer assumes no liability for any damages, legal issues, or consequences resulting from the use of this project.
-Use at your own risk, stay safe, and act responsibly. 🚨
 💡 Why Use This Tool?
 ```bash
 🔹 Stay ahead of cyber threats – Monitor the dark web for potential risks